J1NX-82/Learning-Web-Dev/README.md

-# Learning-Web-Dev
+# Web Development Learning Journey
-My journey of learning Web Dev from Scratch and updating what I've learnt on a daily basis
+This repository documents my day-by-day learning journey of web development.
+Here, you will find a comprehensive overview of the topics I covered and the progress I made each day.